ruby-rdf/json-ld/README.md

 Full documentation available on [RubyDoc](http://rubydoc.info/gems/json-ld/file/README.md)

 ## Differences from [JSON-LD API][]
-The specified JSON-LD API is based on a WebIDL definition intended for use within the browser.
+The specified JSON-LD API is based on a WebIDL definition implementing [Promises][] intended for use within a browser.
-This version implements a more Ruby-like variation of this API without the use of futures and callback arguments, preferring Ruby blocks.
-All API methods execute synchronously, so that the return from a method can be used as well as a block.
+This version implements a more Ruby-like variation of this API without the use of promises or callback arguments, preferring Ruby blocks.
+All API methods execute synchronously, so that the return from a method can typically be used as well as a block.

 Note, the API method signatures differed in versions before 1.0, in that they also had a callback parameter.
+And 1.0.6 has some other minor method signature differences than previous versions.
+This should be the only exception to the use of semantic versioning.

 ### Principal Classes
 * {JSON::LD}